 At the time of the euro adoption, the euro area accounted for 16 per cent of global GDP (at purchasing power parity), whereas in slightly less than two decades its contribution to global economic performance dropped to 11.6 per cent despite the accession of new Member States (Chart 1-28, right-hand panel).
 In parallel with the growing significance of China and emerging countries, the weight of developed economies has typically declined in recent decades.
 Besides cyclical reasons (protracted crisis), the downward shift in the euro area's economic significance was also linked to structural factors.
+(Geopolitical aspects of the introduction of the euro were discussed in detail by György Matolcsy in his book "The American Empire vs. The European Dream" published at the end of 2019.)
 The basis for economic growth sustainable over the long term is increased production, for which the application of innovation and advanced technological achievements is indispensable.
 In the area of gross domestic expenditure on research and development Member States of the European Union lag significantly behind such innovative economies as the USA, Japan or South Korea (Chart 1-29, left-hand panel).
 In 2015 EU Member States spent only 2 per cent of GDP on R&D, even less than the Chinese value in the past few years.